How Parents Can Help Their Child Make Progress in Speech Therapy

 Studies show that children progress faster when you weave speech exercises, corrections, cues, and support into their daily life.
 Whether your child is working on articulation, stuttering, reading, or something else, each parent-child interaction is a unique opportunity to learn and grow--whether during dinner time, at the playground, or on a routine trip to the store.

-After all, children learn to communicate during everyday activities and conversations--and no one spends more time with your child than you.
+After all, children learn to communicate during everyday activities and conversations.
+And no one spends more time with your child than you.

 How you can partner with your child's speech therapist